 “Crews that come in to augment the village emergency clinic do a tremendous service for the people,” Quinn said.
 “It’s difficult for most villagers to come up with the money for a ferry ride to Juneau, and they can’t be flying to Anchorage for medical care.”

 The B&B closed last winter, leaving incoming professionals with nowhere to stay and residents without visiting services.

 “Last winter, Mandy, the dentist, couldn’t come in because the B&B was closed,” Quinn said.
 “She and her team just got back on the plane and left.
 The residents ended up missing two rotations of care.”

-The Salvation Army came to the rescue in 2013, with a win-win solution for all.
+In 2013, The Salvation Army found a solution for all.
 The Quinns needed officer quarters after the reopening of the Angoon Corps.
 It closed in 2004, but faithful soldiers continued to meet, praying that the Army would return someday.
 In 2012, during the Living Water Evangelistic Boat Tour, the soldiers received that promise of return.

 Alaska Divisional Headquarters (DHQ) purchased the B&B, which provided living quarters and office space for the Quinns, an income source to support the Army’s ministry, and improved professional services for village residents.

 Currently, the B&B’s name is “Favorite Bay Inn,” but a summer establishment just 200 yards away called “Favorite Bay Lodge” causes confusion.
 The Quinns plan to change the name to Eagles Wing Inn, with a design including Psalm 91:4: …under his wings you will find refuge (NIV).

 The Quinns handle all the daily chores, including preparing food, changing linens and general cleaning.